hdgarrood/hdgarrood.github.io/_posts/2014-07-08-on-unethical-facebook-experiments.md

 ### Should we 'expect' Facebook to behave ethically?

-It's worth noting that there are two subtly different definitions of the word *expect*: to expect something can be to consider it likely: "We expect to make a net gain from this event", but also to consider it reasonable; to seek it with some (often moral) justification: "Attendees are expected to abide by the code of conduct."
+It's worth noting that there are two subtly different definitions of the wordabide by the code of conduct."

 I agree that we should not consider it likely for Facebook to behave ethically.